Syed-Akhter-Hussain/AI-Traveling-Prediction/README.md

 In the repo source code and output data in visual format in pdf format

 # How to Run
-Copy the source code from pdf file and save it as .py file and execute.
+Copy the source code from pdf file and save it as python source file and build the project.

 # Data Set
 AI train dataset inside repo